-Mr. Bailey graduated from the University of Notre Dame, South Bend, Ind., in 1988 and was commissioned in the U.S. Air Force the same year.
+Mr. Bailey graduated from the University of Notre Dame, South Bend, Indiana, in 1988 and was commissioned in the U.S. Air Force the same year.
 He began his career as an avionics engineer and later chief engineer in the Medium Launch Vehicles System Program Office at Los Angeles Air Force Base, Calif.
-Following graduation from USAF Test Pilot School, Mr. Bailey served in a variety of test assignments including flight commander, chief engineer, operations officer, squadron commander, and finally Chief of the Test Division at Arnold Engineering Development Center.
+Following graduation from U.S. Air Force Test Pilot School, Mr. Bailey served in a variety of test assignments including flight commander, chief engineer, operations officer, squadron commander and finally Chief of the Test Division at Arnold Engineering Development Center.
 He also directed the development of new technologies for the Air Force Rapid Capabilities Office as well as for the Air Force Research Laboratory.
 Mr. Bailey holds a senior non-rated Officer Aircrew badge.

-1988 Bachelor of Science in Electrical Engineering, University of Notre Dame, South Bend, Ind.
+1988 Bachelor of Science, Electrical Engineering, University of Notre Dame, South Bend, Ind.

-2001 Masters of Science in Aviation Systems, University of Tennessee, Knoxville, Tenn.
+2001 Masters of Science, Aviation Systems, University of Tennessee, Knoxville

 2003 Air Command and Staff College, Maxwell AFB, Ala.

-2009 Industrial College of the Armed Forces, Fort McNair, Washington, D.C.
+2009 Industrial College of the Armed Forces, Fort Lesley J. McNair, Washington, D.C.

-15. 2016-present: Deputy Director, Air Force Rapid Capabilities Office, Office of the Administrative Assistant to the Secretary of the Air Force, Joint Base Anacostia-Bolling, Washington, D.C.
+15. 2016—2020, Deputy Director, Air Force Rapid Capabilities Office, Office of the Administrative Assistant to the Secretary of the Air Force, Joint Base Anacostia-Bolling, Washington, D.C.

 MAJOR AWARDS AND DECORATIONS